Omiefa/SKILHARVEST-DATA-ANALYSIS-BOOTCAMP/README.md

 For the project, I was the team lead of team of 9 members and we were to undertake a data analytics project.
 The project was about carry out indepth analysis of the demographic and professional data collected from participants enrolled in the SkilHarvest Data Analysis Bootcamp 2024

 I have created a separate GitHub project for this exercise: [View Project Here](https://github.com/Omiefa/SkilHarvest-Cohort2-Demography)

+# 6.0 CAPSTONE PROJECT 2: TEAM INSIGHTINNOVATORS

+For the project, I was the team lead of team of 9 members and we were to undertake a data analytics project.
+The project was about carry out indepth analysis of any dataset.
+We downloaded Pizza Place Sales dataset from Kaggle for this project.

+I have created a separate GitHub project for this exercise:[View Project Here](https://github.com/Omiefa/AZ-Pizza-Company-Sales-Report)